chaxus/ran/packages/docs/src/article/designMode.md

 ### 5.4 Flyweight Pattern

-> Flyweight Pattern：The meta mode is a mode that optimizes program performance, essentially reducing the number of objects created.
+> Flyweight Pattern: The meta mode is a mode that optimizes program performance, essentially reducing the number of objects created.
 Using sharing technology to reuse a large number of fine-grained objects, reduce the program memory occupation, improve the performance of the program.
 Share metamode can be used when there are a large number of similar objects that occupy a large amount of memory.
 Most of the state in an object can be extrapolated to external state.

 ![](../../assets/article/designPattern/享元.png)